sudoyashi/da_cabby/docs/_posts/2022-05-15-carbconversion.markdown

 - Wide Open Throttle: 12.5 AFR
 - Acceleration 12 AFR

+It is best to avoid AFR below 12 and above 15 in normal driving conditions.
+Exceptions to this are when you immediately open and close the throttle, these AFR spikes are outliers.

 ## 9. Final adjustments
-The final steps in perfecting your setup!
-Arguably, projects will never be "finished" but there will be a point where you won't be breaking down every other time you drive it, a time where you can truly enjoy your car with only minor maintenance issues.
-This is what you are aiming for.
+The final step is to perfect your setup!
+Projects will never be "finished", but there will be a point where you won't be breaking down every other time you drive it.
+And that my friend is the time to celebrate.
+This is where you can truly enjoy your car with only minor maintenance issues.

-Depending on how far of a modification you have gone, most likely, you probably made the car worse off in some ways, haha.
-Reliability and drivabillity are entirely dependent on your ability to engineer and solve mechanical issues.
-Henceforth, this section is dedicated to that.
+Depending on how far of a modification you have gone, most likely, you made the car worse off in some ways, haha.
+This rings true across almost all aftermarket modifications.
+Reliability and drivability are dependent on your ability to engineer and solve mechanical issues.

-In this stage you will probably want to resolve these things:
+In this stage you will want to resolve these things:
 - Throttle cable position
 - Ideal idle RPM
 - Tuning for power or tuning for efficiency
 - Reliable parts
 - More heat management

 There aren't too many things left to do except perfect the setup you have.
 Finding the optimal settings for fuel, air, vacuum, and heat in varying degrees of weather and performance is what you are trying to accomplish.
 This is where goal setting helps to guide your direction.
-Do you want to improve performance, improve torque, improve reliability, improve maintainability.
+Do you want to improve performance?
+Improve torque, improve reliability, and improve maintainability.

 ## Summary

-Congratulations, you have truly modified your car and graduated from a simple bolt-on boy to a carbureted crook.
+Congratulations!
+You have truly modified your car and graduated from a simple bolt-on boy to a carbureted crook.

-This is definitely a lengthy process that is going to take more than just buying the simple bolt-on parts to make this run really well.
-This build is going to take a lot more dedication and attention to detail than you would imagine and hopefully when you reach the end, you will really understand how your car is running, improve your diagnostics ability, and hoon the fuck out of your neighborhood with one of the most beautiful sound that come as close to the raw, visceral sound of individual throttle bodies without the immense cost.
+This is a lengthy process that is going to take more than buying the simple bolt-on parts to make this run well.
+This build is going to take a lot more dedication and attention to detail than you would imagine and hopefully when you reach the end, you will understand how your car is running.

+Consequently, your ability to diagnose, engineer, and solve problems will grow.
+And by the end of it all, don't forget to hoon the fuck out of your neighborhood with one of the most beautiful, visceral sounds of carburetors.

 Your car may not be faster.
 Your car may not be strong.
 Your car may not even run at all!

-But when your car is on the road, cruising along in the end, you can really own up to this car.
-It's something that you have really modified and changed, for better or worse.
+But when your car is on the road, cruising along in the end, you can own up to this car.
+It's something that you have modified and changed, for better or worse.
 Take pride in your work.